SunainaR/skill-challenges/recipe/method_design_recipe_exercise_1.md

 <br/>Assuming that I can read 200 words a minute.

 Clarifications:
-* Return time value in seconds (rounded to nearest second)
+* Return time value in seconds (rounded to nearest second) Note: Would make this minutes and seconds seperately if refactored for readability
 * Input text as string
 * Could the wpm (words per minute) change
-* Does punctuation such as dashes count as a word
+* Assuming punctuation e.g. dashes will be count as word
 * Should empty string return zero, prompt user to enter another string or throw an error?
 (Assume it's the first for simplicity)

 ## 2. Design the Method Signature